 For patients, this means that you can receive Medicaid benefits (known as “Apple Health” coverage in Washington), as well as emergency care and COVID-19 treatment, without affecting your immigration status.
 However, those receiving long-term, institutionalized care, such as that of a hospice or nursing facility, is considered a public charge under the new rule.
 This is much like the 1999 Field Guidance that defined “public charge” for nearly two decades.

 If this criteria of a public charge applies to you or anyone you know, or you have questions about your specific situation, you may want to contact an immigration attorney to discuss the implications of that care on Lawful Permanent Resident status.
 If this applies to you or anyone you know, you may want to contact an immigration attorney to discuss the implications of that care on Lawful Permanent Resident status.
 Our Legal and Immigration Resources page includes links to help you find an attorney if needed.

 Resources and Trainings

 While the Trump administration’s public charge rule was withdrawn and is no longer in effect, it created a “chilling effect,” and there continues to be confusion and concern related to the use of public benefit programs.
-See below for up-to-date, multilingual educational tools on this topic available at the Protecting Immigrant Families (PIF) website:
+See below for multilingual educational tools on this topic available from Protecting Immigrant Families (PIF):